 4.2 Sound Transit may direct the County to permit use of Link facilities by Third Parties.
 If FTA approval is required, Sound Transit will obtain such approval in advance of directing the County.
 Revenues accruing from such use will be retained by Sound Transit.
 Third Party use of such Link facilities will be considered a variation to the Work, and the County will be compensated as set forth in Subsection 22.1.6 of this Agreement for any additional costs it incurs in connection with this use, including disruption to regular service or maintenance activities.
 Sound Transit will require that a Third Party execute an indemnity agreement providing both Parties with defense, indemnity, and insurance protection.

-4.3 The management, scheduling, and authorization of access to employees and contractors to perform Work on, near or adjacent to the Right-of-Way or any Sound Transit facilities is controlled by the County’s Track Access Coordinator through the Track Access Procedures.
+4.3 The management, scheduling, and authorization of access to employees and contractors to perform Work on, near or adjacent to the right-of-way or any Sound Transit facilities is controlled by the County’s Track Access Coordinator through the Track Access Procedures.
 In all cases, all employees will follow the Track Access SOP.

 4.4 Sound Transit will establish a process to channel requests for media access, tours, or other activities that may interrupt day-to-day operations through a central point in the Sound Transit Operations Department.
 In the case of any questions related to any access request, the County will contact Sound Transit staff as listed above.
 All requests that are received by the County must be forwarded to Sound Transit.